jeffreycwitt/hn202/docs/plenary.md

 {:.rquestion}
 Based on today's plenary, what would be a good multiple choice quiz or exam question?
 Tell us why this would be a good question that captures a significant point raised in today's lecture.

-# Plenary 7 (Fri, Apr 5)
-## Rise of the Medieval Universities - Dr. Jeffrey C. Witt

-{:.rquestion}
-Describe something you learned today or a connection to something we've discussed in class